reklis/recycle/README.md

 and now files 1 2 and 3 are safely in ~/.Trash

-trashing files this way from the terminal supports `Put Back` functionality in Finder and is much safer than using `rm`
+trashing files this way from the terminal supports `Put Back` functionality in Finder and is much safer than using `rm`.

+A pre-built version of the binary can be found in build/Release if you don't want to compile it yourself.

 start recycling today :cat: